 Darn Tough Light Hiker Micro Crew

-This sock will offer plenty of heat while in motion (given its high proportion of merino wool), but doesn't offer the most warmth while sitting still.
-It's not a great choice for winter camping or standing around in the cold.
+This sock will offer plenty of heat while in motion (given its high proportion of merino wool), but won't offer the same warmth while standing still.
+We would not choose it for winter camping or standing around in the cold.
 However, if breathable and durable construction is what you seek, we think you should check out this product.

-Read the review: Darn Tough Light Hiker Micro Crew
+Read review: Darn Tough Light Hiker Micro Crew

-Read the review:Darn Tough Hiker Micro Crew Cushion - Women's
+Read review:Darn Tough Hiker Micro Crew Cushion - Women's

 Wigwam Hiking Outdoor Pro

-The Wigwam Hiking Outdoor Pro is one of our longest tested socks and has proven its longevity and breathability in warm weather.
-We've been testing this sock for over six years, and it is still going strong.
-The 100% synthetic construction offers excellent breathability with super durable fibers that still haven't stretched out and only show minor signs of pilling.
-It'll dry quickly on the trail (as proved in our dryer and field tests), making it a good option for soggy and dry environments.
+The Wigwam Hiking Outdoor Pro is one of our longest-tested socks and has proven its longevity and breathability in warm weather.
+We've been testing this sock for over seven years, and it is still going strong.
+After hundreds of miles, some of the fabric is thinning, but remarkably, we haven't torn through the fabric.
+The 100% synthetic construction provides excellent breathability with durable fibers.
+It'll dry quickly on the trail (as proved in our dryer and field tests), making it a good option for both soggy and dry environments.

-Unfortunately, this sock isn't very warm.
-Once the mercury drops to around freezing, it also loses its wicking power, making it best for warmer weather conditions.
-The fit is less specific than other options, too.
+Unfortunately, this time-tested hiking sock does have some downfalls.
+It isn't the warmest sock out there and once the mercury drops close to freezing, it also loses its wicking power.
+Although not a deal-breaker, the fit is less specific than other options.
 While it doesn't slide down the leg while traveling, it lacks compressive paneling, which sometimes causes it to bunch in the toes if the fit isn't spot on.
-If you're seeking a synthetic sock with excellent durability and performance in warmer temperatures, it comes highly recommended by us.
+If you're seeking a synthetic design with excellent durability for warm-weather adventures, it comes highly recommended.